 Partner of the collection-valued navigation property are the same, it represents a many-to-many relationship.

 Many-to-many relationships have some implementation details you can find in the service documents.
 For most use cases, you can ignore them.

-For example, every many-to-many relationship has an intersect table which supports it.
-These intersect tables have entity types that typically have just 4 read-only properties.
-The following is an example of the
+For example, every many-to-many relationship has an intersect table that supports it.
+These intersect tables have entity types that typically have four read-only properties.
+In the following example, the

-teammembership entity type which is an intersect table that supports a many-to-many relationship between
+teammembership entity type is an intersect table that supports a many-to-many relationship between the

 <EntityType Name="teammembership" BaseType="mscrm.crmbaseentity"> <Key> <PropertyRef Name="teammembershipid" /> </Key> <Property Name="systemuserid" Type="Edm.Guid" /> <Property Name="versionnumber" Type="Edm.Int64" /> <Property Name="teammembershipid" Type="Edm.Guid" /> <Property Name="teamid" Type="Edm.Guid" /> </EntityType>